nand-nor/shardbearer/README.md

 existence and therefore no edges from the existing `radiant` nodes will be incident to it.
 - holding with the above, the degree (in-degree + out-degree) of any given node in the graph must at all times be at least 1 but no greater than `(n-1)*2`.
-- Also following the above, the graph can be cyclic (TODO this may be too permissive, need to consider pros/cons)
+- Also following the above, the graph can be cyclic

 ## Dependencies

-This service will largely rely on the `gRPC-rs` framework, `tokio-rs`, and `async-raft`
+This service will largely rely on the `gRPC-rs` framework, `tokio-rs`, and `async-raft`  or maybe just `raft` TDB.

 All interactions between nodes in the system and between client and system utilize `gRPC-rs`.

 This crate leverages `tokio-rs` to provide asynchronous execution and configurable levels of tracing/logging.

-## Performance Tuning

-This system can possibly benefit from individual nodes loading custom `qdisc` implementations for ingress/egress

-## TO DO
+## TO DO / Future Work

 - Add in more security features for RPC (tls?) using `cfg` macros
 - Utilize `cargo bench` to profile individual node service performance
 - Test how this scales in simulation (possibly using `mininet` or raspberry pi cluster testbed) to tens of server nodes, maybe hundreds?
 May need a beefy many-core AWS server instance to run `mininet` for that
 - Use more intelligent sync capabilities, possibly ieee1588 PTP protocol?
-- Determine best way to perform association grph setup:  provide some script with a list of all the ip:port pairs of all the nodes that will be set up in the initial system (must be greater than or equal to 2).
+- Determine best way to perform association graph setup:  provide some script with a list of all the `ip`:`port` pairs of all the nodes that will be set up in the initial system (must be greater than or equal to 2).
 The script will then generate a graph to assign each node an initial beacon address.
 - Make the algorithm used for consensus generic / dynamic?
 Why just use raft?
-- setup service skeleton
-- set up toml parsing
-- set up simple TC ebpf program to drop all traffic not from approved subnets (to increase security while still enabling unknown members to join )
+- set up simple `TC` `ebpf` program to drop all traffic not from approved subnets (to increase security while still enabling unknown members to join )

+### Performance Tuning / Security

+This system can possibly benefit from individual nodes loading custom `qdisc` implementations for ingress/egress or some kind of full-linux-network-stack-traffic bypass with netfilter/netlink sockets?

+At some point this repo will provide a simple `ebpf`-based `qdisc` classifier for ingress that can be loaded into `tc` to provide somewhat better performance/security to whitelist only approved subnets.
+A way to blacklist most traffic except for new nodes attempting to join the system would be smart to implement as well..

+And at a later point an egress classifier to help with routing within the cluster in a semi-ordered fashion (assigning higher priority to egress packets marked for replicating `shard` data, for example).
+This will need some experimentation

 ## References
 - [Lab specification](https://pdos.csail.mit.edu/6.824/labs/lab-shard.html)